 By Hans Meier-Kortwig.

 Family, home, closeness and community have held new meaning since March 2020.
-Now, at Christmas time, this new feeling is even more intense: people are grateful that they can celebrate together at all, even on a small scale.
+Now, at X-Mas time, this new feeling is even more intense: people are grateful that they can celebrate together at all, even on a small scale.
 Nevertheless, the Christmas parties and other social events which won’t take place this year leave gaps in the usual proceedings.
 Brands are reacting very differently to this “Covid Christmas” in their communications – in the same way that people are responding differently to the pandemic.
 In this connection, it is interesting to read a Study1 by the Bertelsmann Stiftung, which investigated people’s coping strategies during the coronavirus crisis: it identifies five types, such as the “stable crisis manager”, the “creative communitarian” and the “concerned protection seeker”.

 Brands offer different angles on a Covid Christmas

 To a certain extent, brands can also be put into these categories; current commercials show how brands are reacting to the Covid Christmas with different tonalities.
 Amazon adopts the right tone with its Christmas campaign and the commercial “The show must go on”: it shows a young ballet student preparing for her big performance, even during lockdown.
 The show is cancelled due to coronavirus and the protagonist’s dream is shattered.
 The happy ending is truly moving: the family organises its own performance with the ballerina dancing in her stage costume outside in the falling snow, illuminated by a large torch.
 Neighbours from the block of flats make up the audience.
 Amazon conjures up the power of community and its talent for improvisation.
 By doing so, it positions itself as a “creative communitarian” and a source of hope.
 The brand Amazon is only visible in the commercial when the torch is ordered online.
 This restraint is spot on and enhances the value of the story and the message.